ASU-Vibe-Coding-Centre/mcp-learning/02-building-with-n8n/tutorial-simple-workflow.md

 ### B4.1 MCP Client configuration details
 - Connection
   - Point to Workflow A’s MCP Server Trigger (same host/transport you enabled there).
-  - Transport: match Server’s transport (SSE or HTTP Streamable).
+  - Transport: match Server's transport (prefer HTTP Streamable).
 If unsure, use the same one you tested in A5.
 - Authentication (if required)
   - Local/demo: none
   - Protected: bearer token or custom headers; store in n8n credentials/env vars